 ECHO connects Health care providers with an inter-professional specialist team through weekly videoconferencing sessions.
 The sessions include didactic lectures and interactive discussion of de-identified patient cases.
 Health Care Providers who attend ECHO gain enhanced skills and confidence in managing complex chronic conditions safely and effectively.

-Note: Only registered participants will receive CME/CPD credits.
+Note: Only registered participants will receive CPD credits.

 You will need:

 - A computer with a webcam, microphone and a stable internet connection OR

 - An iOS Android mobile device and phone connection for audio only